Whowong/CHH/GitLab/README.md

 6.5.3 You can now create a new pipeline and run your deployment once the build has completed.

+Your code should now be deployed to the app service.
+You can validate this by looking for the URL in the app service inside Azure Portal.
+Now that you created your deploy token and deployment pipeline I wanted to add some context.
+There are some pre-defined variables such as $CI_DEPLOY_USER and $CI_DEPLOY_PASSWORD similar to the $CI_PROJECT_NAME we used before.
+These are built in to GitLab that you can leverage.
+When we created the deploy token we had to use “gitlab-deploy-token” as the name.
+GitLab will automatically use the values in that token when you reference it with $CI_DEPLOY_USER and $CI_DEPLOY_PASSWORD.

 ## 7. Branching and policies